-Opened in 1927 for the Saenger chain, the Jefferson Theatre (named for Beaumont’s position as Jefferson’s county seat), the theater was designed by the circuit’s house architect, the prodigious Emile Weil, who also designed such noted Saenger palaces as the Saenger Theatre in New Orleans, the Saenger Theatre in Pensacola, Florida, and the Strand Theatre in Shreveport, the Saenger’s hometown.
+Opened on November 14, 1927 with Mary Astor in “Rose of the Golden West”.
+Operated by the Saenger chain, the Jefferson Theatre (named for Beaumont’s position as Jefferson’s county seat), the theatre was designed by the circuit’s house architect, the prodigious Emile Weil, who also designed such noted Saenger palaces as the Saenger Theatre in New Orleans, the Saenger Theatre in Pensacola, Florida, and the Strand Theatre in Shreveport, the Saenger’s hometown.

-The Jefferson Theatre contained a 3 manual, 8 rank Robert Morton organ (which has since been lovingly restored to its original condition).
+The Jefferson Theatre contained a 3 manual, 8 rank Robert Morton organ, opened by organist Alice Richland (which has since been lovingly restored to its original condition).

-Restoration was completed in 2005, and the Jefferson Theatre is currently home to both community theater and other live stage performances.
+Restoration was completed in 2005, and the Jefferson Theatre is currently home to both community theatre and other live stage performances.